vincekng/bubbles-meme/README.md

 This project involves adding a few different integration tests to a simple Unity game, and writing up a hypothetical testing strategy for the game as it develops into a larger product.

-Our client at AltspaceVR is written in Unity and shares many architectual qualities with video games.
+Our client at AltspaceVR is written in Unity and shares many architectural qualities with video games.

 The repo is a combination of
 - A [Unity example game](https://www.assetstore.unity3d.com/en/#!/content/46209)